-With research turned easy with Surfer, you can proceed to start writing your article faster than ever.
+With Surfer, research is no longer a problematic and time-consuming task - which is why you can proceed to start writing your article faster than ever.

 Content Editor provides personalized, real-time feedback on how to optimize your article best.
 It takes into consideration a live analysis of over 500 web signals, pairs it with NLP solutions and machine learning, and tops it up with Surfer’s proprietary algorithm to achieve a single goal: provide you with your personal Content Score.

 Content Score is our original metric that will grade your content’s quality on a numerical scale and let you know how much more you have to work on your article.

 Thanks to Content Editor, you can write with confidence, knowing that simple adjustments to your structure and terms advised by Surfer will ensure your article has a great chance of ranking after publishing.